LSEG-API-Samples/Article.WebSocketAPI.Javascript.QuoteWidget/README.md

 ## <a id="overview"></a>Overview
 The Real-time quote widget is a lightweight web-based interface utilizing capabilities offered within the Thomson Reuters Elektron WebSocket API to deliver real-time market data quotes to the browser.
 Utilizing popular web technologies such as Angular JS and Twitter Bootstrap, the widget displays a simple equity quote interface showing updates in real-time.

 Details and concepts are explained in the [Building a Real-time Quote widget]() article published on the [Thomson Reuters Developer Community portal](https://developers.thomsonreuters.com).
+In addition, for an overview of the WebSocket API, you can refer to the ***Webinar - Introduction to the new Elektron WebSocket API*** within the Developer Community portal.

 ![image](images/quote.gif)